Symptoms and treatment of colon cancer in dogs

 Mast cell tumors

-Mast cell tumors are malignant tumors that arise from mast cells and can occur in the gastrointestinal tract as well as other parts of the body.
+Mast cell tumors are malignant tumors that originate from mast cells and can occur in the gastrointestinal tract as well as in other parts of the body.
 These tumors are known for their ability to cause inflammatory reactions and bleeding.

 Symptoms of mast cell tumors